-Based on the recommendations received from the Chief Executive Officer (except with respect to the Chief Executive Officer's own salary) and taking into account our company's performance, the effect of the pandemic on the senior housing industry as well as the findings from the Cook report, the Compensation Committee did not increase base salaries for the named executive officers.
-The following table summarizes salary approved by the Compensation Committee for 2021 to recognize the difficult state of the skilled nursing and seniors housing industry:
+Based on the recommendations received from the Chief Executive Officer (except with respect to the Chief Executive Officer's own salary) and taking into account our company's performance, the effect of the pandemic on the senior housing industry during 2020 and 2021, as well as the findings from the Cook report, the Compensation Committee increased base salaries for the named executive officers slightly.
+The committee also recognized that the Co-Presidents were both provided 2020 promotions and were not provided any salary increase at that time nor in 2021.
+The following table summarizes salary approved by the Compensation Committee for 2022 to recognize the difficult state of the skilled nursing and seniors housing industry:

-2021 Base 2020 Base Year over

-Named Executive Officer Sa lary Salary Year Increase

-Wendy L. Simpson \$ 77 75,000 \$ 775,000 - %

-Pamela J. Shelley-Kessler 4 75,000 475,000 - %

-Clint B. Malin 47 75,000 475,000 - %
+2022 Base 2022 Base 2021 Year over Named Executive Officer Salary Salary Year Increase Wendy L. Simpson \$ 810,00 0 \$ 775,000 4.5 % Pamela J. Shelley-Kessler 500,00 0 475,000 5.3 % Clint B. Malin 500,00 0 475,000 5.3 %